Non-Discrimination Complaint Procedure - Office of Fair Practices

-A. It is the policy of DLLR not to discriminate in its employment practices or in the delivery of services provided by or through any program or activity under its authority.
+A. It is the policy of Maryland Department of Labor not to discriminate in its employment practices or in the delivery of services provided by or through any program or activity under its authority.

-B. Through this complaint process, any DLLR employee, applicant, client, claimant or other beneficiary may file a complaint against DLLR or a DLLR activity or program alleging discrimination in employment or in the delivery of services.
+B. Through this complaint process, any Maryland Department of Labor employee, applicant, client, claimant or other beneficiary may file a complaint against Maryland Department of Labor or a Maryland Department of Labor activity or program alleging discrimination in employment or in the delivery of services.

 C. Any employee, applicant for employment, client, claimant or beneficiary seeking service(s) has the right to present his or her complaint through this procedure free from interference, coercion, restraint, discrimination or retaliation.

 D. The complainant has the right to representation at any stage in the consideration of the complaint.